mavryk-network/netezos/docs/docs/get-started.md

 // or use existing one
 var key = Key.FromBase58("edsk4ZkGeBwDyFVjZLL2neV5FUeWNN4NJntFNWmWyEBNbRwa2u3jh1");

-// use this address to receive some tez var address = key.PubKey.Address; // mv1ExNdGhoAp2BBefJs1FuiRa9UJCKYSvNjf
+// use this address to receive some mav var address = key.PubKey.Address; // mv1ExNdGhoAp2BBefJs1FuiRa9UJCKYSvNjf
 ````